Young’s 36 points help streaking Hawks drop Lakers, 129-121

+ATLANTA (AP)Trae Young believes a defensive revival has the Atlanta Hawks back on track.
+That defense finally showed up in the final quarter against the Los Angeles Lakers.

-ATLANTA (AP) — Trae Young scored 36 points and the Atlanta Hawks earned their seventh straight win by rallying in the fourth quarter to beat the Los Angeles Lakers 129-121 on Sunday.
+Young had36 points and 12 assists, and the Hawks earned their seventh straight win by rallying to beat the Lakers 129-121 on Sunday.

-Young also had 12 assists.
-John Collins added 20 points with 11 rebounds, and Clint Capela scored 15 points.
+The Hawks outscored Los Angeles 38-20 in the final period, when Young scored 13 points.

+”If our mindset is right we get stops on the defensive end … I think we have a good chance of winning any night,” Young said.

 Malik Monk led Los Angeles with 33 points in the Lakers’ third consecutive loss, all without LeBron James.